unibe-cns/le_NeurIPS_code/README.md

 To run the code, check the respective `submit_python_*_v100.sh` file which contains examples and all run configurations for all seeds used.

-The seeds for all runs are always 1, 2, 3, 5, 7, 8, 13, 21, 34.
+The seeds chosen for these experiments were `1, 2, 3, 5, 7, 8, 13, 21, 34`.
 (Fibonacci + lucky number 7), resulting in 9 seeds for each experiment.

 Results can be found in the respective log file produced from the std out of the running code via `python -u *_training.py > file.log`.